 Dr. McLoughlin is chair of the Department of Anesthesiology for Lehigh Valley Health Network and a professor of surgery in the Division of Surgical Anesthesiology at the University of South Florida College of Medicine.
 His clinical practice emphasizes cardiothoracic anesthesiology, and he is a diplomate of the National Board of Echocardiography in advanced perioperative transesophageal echocardiography.
-He is an ABA director and serves as a member of its STEEP Advisory, Assessments and Nonstandard Exams Committees.
+He is an ABA director and serves as chair of the Adult Cardiac MOCA Minute Committee and as a member of its Assessments, Research and Nonstandard Exams Committees.
 Dr. McLoughlin also serves as a director and treasurer of the Accreditation Council for Continuing Medical Education and is a member of the Anesthesiology Residency Review Committee of the Accreditation Council for Graduate Medical Education Anesthesiology.

 Dr. Deiner is the LeRoy Garth professor of anesthesiology at Dartmouth-Hitchcock Medical Center in New Hampshire and vice chair for research.
 She studies cognitive recovery in older surgical patients and has served on the executive team for the ASA Brain Health Ad-Hoc Committee and chaired the ASA Geriatric Abstracts Committee.
 Dr. Deiner has received a Levy Incubator Grant for DH-CARES, to implement a community based interdisciplinary program to assist older surgical patients.
 She is an ABA director, serves as chair of the Research committee and as a member of the Assessments and Standardized Oral Exam Committees.